madwrote/timer/README.md

 ## A cute timer to help you keep on task.
 - add custom timelimit
-- able to puase
-- reset timer
+- pause/reset
-- images change depending on timer setting (paused, idle, countingdown)
+- image changes depending on timer setting (paused, idle, countingdown)